-Article provided by Portland Family Law Attorney - Jensen & Leiberan PC
+Article provided by Deanna Jensen - Jensen & Leiberan PC

 Couples who live together and share a life together, but do not marry or register as domestic partners may have legal obligations toward one another under Oregon law.
 Although Oregon law does not recognize "common law marriage," Oregon law recognizes unregistered domestic partnerships where the parties have intended to share income, assets and/or debts during the parties' relationship.